Grants

 Information about our ongoing grant projects

-Breech Without Borders is applying for grants, specifically ones that will allow us to train health professionals serving historically underrepresented communities.
+Breech Without Borders is applying for grants, specifically ones that will allow us to train health professionals serving historically underrepresented communities and resource-poor populations.

 Breech Without Borders has chosen these target groups: